rizinorg/book/src/search_bytes/searching_aes_keys.md

 ## Searching for AES Keys

-Thanks to Victor Muñoz, radare2 now has support of the algorithm he developed, capable of finding **expanded AES** keys with `/Ca` command.
+Thanks to Victor Muñoz, rizin now has support of the algorithm he developed, capable of finding **expanded AES** keys with `/Ca` command.
 It searches from current seek position up to the `search.distance` limit, or until end of file is reached.
 You can interrupt current search by pressing `Ctrl-C`.
 For example, to look for AES keys in physical memory of your system:

 ```
-$ sudo r2 /dev/mem
+$ sudo rizin /dev/mem
 [0x00000000]> /ca
 0 AES keys found
 ```